 Losses on currency exchange can probably never be completely avoided, unless one would invest in Swiss shares at 100% in Switzerland.
 If you hedge your investment more broadly and invest globally, you have somewhat less risk.
 Over the long term, the returns are historically roughly comparable.
 So again, everyone can decide for themselves which factor should be weighted more heavily 🙂

-The securities are mostly quoted in USD, EUR, CND etc. anyway.
-If the EUR drops, you will notice it in exactly the same way, regardless of whether the price of the fund is in EUR or CHF...
+Most of the securities there are quoted in USD, EUR, CND etc. anyway.
+If the EUR falls, you will notice it in exactly the same way, regardless of whether the fund's price is quoted in EUR or CHF...